Summary for Micrommata virescens (Araneae)

 Habitat and ecology

-Both sexes are distinctive and cannot be mistaken for any other species.
+Both sexes are distinctive and are not likely to be mistaken for any other species in Britain.
 The spider prefers damp sheltered woodland and is often found on the lower branches of oak saplings, on tall grass or sedge tussocks where it sits head down waiting to pounce on passing insects.
 In mid-summer the female stitches together several leaves to form a relatively large space to enclose the egg-sac (Bristowe 1958).
 Females are mature from May through to September, but males have a short season and are rare.

 Very local and rarer in the north.
 Although this spider is not that easy to find, in spite of its size and colour, it is unlikely to be overlooked when seen by either general naturalists or arachnologists, and there appears to have been a long term decline.